Cryptolemming/react-comments/README.md

 # react-comments
-React comments app for blog
+React comments app for blog as part of the tutorial by Facebook